 Over the years I’ve struggled to find ways to make the small bedrooms in our home function better.
-Here are my best take aways on making the most of a small bedroom.
+Here are my best take aways on how to make a small bedroom feel big.

 I think I’ve mentioned before that we live in a modest size home (which works for us since we are totally ok with modest;) There are actually a lot of benefits to living in a smaller size house; it’s easier to keep clean and the upkeep is more manageable from a financial standpoint.
 Also, quite honestly, I think smaller houses are way easier to decorate as well.